HenrikJoreteg/dob-to-age/README.md

 ## Change log

+- `3.0.0`: Updated response object to be `{count: number, unit: 'years' | 'months' | 'days'}` to make it easier to format results however you want without having to check for existence of properties of the result.
 - `2.1.0`: Also accept timestamp in milliseconds (as from `Date.now()`) for reference date.
 - `2.0.1`: New implementation, returns null or object of either years, months, or days per semi-standard accepted medical nomenclature.
 Counts days up until 59 days, then switches to 2 months.
 Returns values in months until 23 months, then returns years.
 Ignores timezones, etc. Just returns age in the (somewhat illogical) way we do it as humans.
 - `1.0.0`: Successfully consumed in both front end and back end packages.
 Considered stable.